You don't currently have any items in your cart.

 New York: W.W.
 Norton.
 First American edition, 1983.

-Mary Berenson's beautifully written letters see her leave behind a dissatisfying marriage to live in Italy with Bernard Berenson, the foremost expert of his time in Italian Renaissance Art.
+Mary Berenson's beautifully written diaries and letters see her leave behind a dissatisfying marriage to live in Italy with Bernard Berenson, the foremost expert of his time in Italian Renaissance Art.
 She herself becomes an authority on art history, influencing American collectors during the first decade of the twentieth century.
-Her letters reveal a portrait of an age through the relationships forged at Villa I Tatti, the family home in Florence.
-Edited by Barbara Strachey and Jayne Samuels
+From this distance, her diaries and letters have become her portrait of the period through the relationships forged at Villa I Tatti, the family home in Florence; edited by Barbara Strachey and Jayne Samuels

 Fine in very good dustwrapper.